JimW/carpool-on-rails/readme.md

     Julian LastName (555) 555-5555
     ~~~~

+- Within week view, "Missing" button toggles a display showing "active" passengers without at least 2 rides within a day.

+- Members can now be set to "Resting" to temporarily disable them from participating in a carpool, but still allowing them to see the calendar.

 - All updates propagate almost instantaneously to all members.

 - Host for free on Heroku.